webpro/programming-principles/README.md

 Why

-- In order to be able to evolve services you need to ensure that a provider can make changes to support new demands while causing minimal breakage to their existing clients.
+- Ensure that a provider can make changes to support new demands, while causing minimal breakage to their existing clients.

 How

-- Code that sends commands or data to other machines (or to other programs on the same machine) should conform completely to the specifications, but code that receives input should accept non-conformant input as long as the meaning is clear.
+- Code that sends commands or data to other programs or machines should conform completely to the specifications, but code that receives input should accept non-conformant input as long as the meaning is clear.

 Resources